milostomic/implementation-guides/netverify/netverify-web-v4.md

 <br>

-## Using Netverify in a native WebView
+## Using ID Verification in a native WebView

-Netverify Web can be embedded within a WebView in your native mobile application.
+ID Verification Web can be embedded within a WebView in your native mobile application.

 See [Supported Environments > Native WebView](#native-webview) for information about support on Android and iOS.

 ### Android

-The following sections explain the steps needed to embed Netverify Web in a native Android WebView.
+The following sections explain the steps needed to embed ID Verification Web in a native Android WebView.

 Please also refer to the sample code beneath.